ucsd-ml-arts/generative-visual-parker-visual/README.md

 - Downloaded 2000 unique images from thispersondoesnotexist.com (TPDNE) (which uses [StyleGAN](https://github.com/NVlabs/stylegan)), cropped to 250px for a training 'B' group
 - Downloaded [CycleGAN's official PyTorch code](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix) [6] to train an unpaired model between 'A' (real faces)  and 'B' (fake faces)
 - Trained my CycleGAN model, '*face2fake*', to 165 iterations (~8 minutes per iteration)
-  - Checkpoints of every 10th epoch can be found in `./checkpoints/face2fake/` (originally saved every 5th epoch, but I ran out of allowed disk space!)
+  - Checkpoints ~~of every 10th epoch~~ for the latest epoch can be found in `./checkpoints/face2fake/`

 ## Code

-The bulk of my "code" is a Python script to download unique images from TPDNE (see [`tpdne_download.py`](./tpdne_download.py)).
+The bulk of my "code" is a Python script to download unique images from TPDNE (see [`tpdne-download.py`](./tpdne-download.py)).
 The rest of the process is simply the general CycleGAN process.

 1. Clone the CycleGAN Pytorch implementation
 ```bash